bitrise-io/stacks/content/changelogs/linux-docker-android-20.04.md

 ---
 title: Android & Docker stacks changelog
-summary: This page is updated every time a new update is released to one of the [macOS-based Xcode stacks](/platform/linux).
+summary: Changelog of stack updates
 ---

 Bitrise stacks are updated continuously according to the [stack update policy](https://devcenter.bitrise.io/en/infrastructure/build-stacks/stack-update-policy.html).
 This page is updated every time a new update is released to one of the [Linux-based stacks](/platform/linux).